5 Key points:

 Fig 3c.
 Ultrasound may also detect a bladder tumour if it is > 1cm

 A negative IVU or ultrasound does not rule out bladder cancer as small tumours < 1 cm may not be obvious.
-As such, cystoscopy is mandatory even if the IVU or ultrasound is reported as “normal”.
+As such, cystoscopy is mandatory even if the xray or ultrasound does not show any obvious tumour.

-This is easily done under local anaesthesia flexible cystoscope [Fig 4].
-The advantage is that even small tumours can be seen and biopsy taken to confirm if the bladder tumour is indeed cancerous as some 5% of bladder tumours may in fact be benign.
+This is easily done under local anaesthesia using a flexible cystoscope [Fig 4].
+The advantage is that even flat and small tumours can be seen and biopsy taken to confirm if the tumour is indeed cancerous, as some 5% of bladder tumours are benign.

 i) Early (superficial) Stage

 Once the diagnosis of a bladder lesion is confirmed, endoscopic surgery using a resectoscope instrument to cut away the tumour (called TURBT) is the standard treatment [Fig 5].
 Bladder biopsies are also taken so as not to miss pre-cancerous areas of the bladder lining (carcinoma-in-situ or CIS).
 After resecting the tumours, separate muscle biopsies are taken and the bladder is palpated with both hands.
 General anesthesia is usually preferred and it may take up to 1 hour to resect a large tumour.
 The pathology report will stage the cancer according to its grade and the depth of invasion [Fig 6].

 Fig 5.
 TURBT to cut away bladder tumour

 Fig 6.
 The staging of bladder cancer